 Where did they come from?

 Spotted lanternflies are native to China, India, and Vietnam.
 They were likely introduced into the U.S. on a shipment of stone in 2012.
 Like many other invasive insects, they weren’t found immediately.
 They were first discovered in 2014 in Berks County, Pennsylvania.
-Since that time, they have spread to Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, West Virginia, and Ohio (as of 17 May 2021).
+Since that time, they have spread across the mid-Atalantic and into the midwestern US.

-In 2019 some researchers with the USDA did some modeling to see what parts of the United States had a suitable environment for spotted lanternfly.
+In 2019, researchers with the USDA did some modeling to see what parts of the United States had a suitable environment for spotted lanternfly.
 Unfortunately, most of Illinois has a highly suitable environment for spotted lanternfly.